Charlie Neal: Early baseball career

 Neal was born in Longview, Texas.
 While still in high school, he played for the Negro league Atlanta Black Crackers.
-Neal threw and batted right-handed and was listed as 5 ft 10 in tall and 165 lb, but despite his slight stature, Neal was a productive power hitter during his 14-year professional career, notching 151 home runs at the major and minor-league levels.
+He threw and batted right-handed and was listed as 5 ft 10 in tall and 165 lb, but despite his slight stature, Neal was a productive power hitter during his 14-year professional career, notching 151 home runs at the major and minor-league levels.
 As a 23-year-old prospect in the Triple-A American Association in 1954, Neal hit 18 homers and batted .274.
 During the 1954–55 offseason, the Boston Red Sox reportedly offered the Dodgers $100,000 for Neal's contract, but were rebuffed; had the deal materialized, Neal would likely have become the Red Sox' first African-American player.

 Neal joined the Dodgers at the start of the 1956 season and batted .287 in 62 games played, largely as a backup second baseman behind Gilliam.
 He started Game 3 of the 1956 World Series, going hitless in four at bats against Whitey Ford and making an error in the field, which led to an unearned run.
 In 1957, the Dodgers' last year in Brooklyn, Neal enjoyed an outstanding sophomore campaign, getting into 128 games and starting 100 at shortstop, with future Baseball Hall of Famer Pee Wee Reese shifting to third base.
 He batted .270 with 12 home runs.
 In 1958, he belted 22 home runs, 14 at his new home field, the Los Angeles Memorial Coliseum, as the Dodgers' starting second baseman.